in

 The vintage style stays true to its name.
 The pieces used are from a particular era.
 Vintage pieces are the treasures of flea markets, garage sales, estate sales, salvage shops and antique stores.
 However, vintage pieces need care and one should know how to maintain these one of a kind pieces.

 The vintage look is not limited to old pieces of furniture or décor.
-Designers often add new pieces as well such as lighting fixtures, carpets, or art to achieve the overall desired look.
-Vintage often times invokes a sense of nostalgia from both admirers and owners.
+Designers often add new accessories as well such as lighting fixtures, carpets, or art to achieve the overall desired look.
+Vintage often times invokes an experience of nostalgia from both admirers and owners.

 The vintage look uses low-key primary colors such as beige, gray and cream.
-This style is often described as elegant and romantic.
+It’s often described as elegant and romantic.
 However, not all vintage looks are historical.
 Some furnishings can be artificially aged to appear older and used.

 Rustic

-Rustic living room furniture The Rustic furniture style is characterized by its use of natural materials.
+The Rustic style is characterized by its use of natural materials.
 By using wood, hide, linen, and cotton, Rustic furniture seeks to bring a sense of warmth and coziness to a room.
 See more rustic living room designs here.

-The Jacobean furniture style originated during the English Early Renaissance that occurred from around 1600-1690.
+The Jacobean style originated during the English Early Renaissance and occurred from around 1600-1690, in the era that preceded the Georgian and Tudor periods.

-This style is characterized by the use of straight lines and dark finishes.
-A common design feature of Jacobean furniture is the use of ornate carvings as decorative touches.
+It’s characterized by the use of straight lines and dark finishes.
+A common design feature of Jacobean furniture is the use of ornate carvings and lovely embellishments as decorative touches.

-This furniture style rose in popularity during the period of 1690 to 1735.
-Two design features that are common in furniture done in the William and Mary style are that they have trumpet turned legs that often end in Spanish ball feet.
+William and Mary forms rose in popularity during the period of 1690 to 1735.
+Two design features that are common in furniture done in the William and Mary details are that they have trumpet turned legs that often end in Spanish ball feet.

-This style is heavily influenced by both Dutch and Chinese furniture designs.
+It is heavily influenced by both Dutch and Chinese designs.
 Perhaps the most striking example of these influences is the fact that they often feature Oriental lacquer work.

-Queen Anne style furniture was popular in the 18th century, when William III and Queen Anne reigned in England.
-The Queen Ann furniture style is known for having cabriole legs with either pad or drake feet.
+Queen Anne style was popular in the 18th century, when William III and Queen Anne reigned in England.
+Queen Ann furniture is known for having cabriole legs with either pad or drake feet.

-Fiddle-backed chairs were popular during this period, so were bat-wing drawer pulls and these two types of furniture styles have remained characteristics of the Queen Anne style even today.
+Fiddle-backed chairs were popular during this period, so were bat-wing drawer pulls and these two types have remained characteristics of the Queen Anne period even today.

 Louis XVI